Thermal phases of D1-branes on a circle from lattice super Yang-Mills: Simulation results

 \FIGURE[t]{ { {Plot of the absolute values of the spatial and temporal Polyakov lines ($P_x$ and $P_{\tau}$) against the dimensionless time circle radius $r_\tau$ for maximally supersymmetric $SU(N)$ Yang-Mills on a $2 \times 8$ lattice for $N = 2, 3, 4$, using the value of the infrared regulator m = 0.10.}} }

 In the data shown here we see very little dependence of our results on the scalar mass.
-Indeed for the length of Monte Carlo we were able to perform it appears that $m$ can be set to zero for $r_\tau<2$ without fear of encountering the thermal divergence discussed in \cite{Catterall:2009xn}.
+Indeed for the length of Monte Carlo we were able to perform it appears that $m$ can be set to zero for $r_\tau<1.5$ without fear of encountering the thermal divergence discussed in \cite{Catterall:2009xn}.
 This stability in the scalar sector can be seen in figure~\ref{fig:scalar-eigenvalues} which shows the Monte Carlo time series for the eigenvalues of $U_\mu^\dagger U_\mu\sim e^{2\phi}$ at two different $r_\tau$'s with dimensionless mass parameter m = 0.05 and gauge group $SU(3)$.
 There is no evidence of a divergence over thousands of Monte Carlo sweeps.
 Furthermore, one sees that the eigenvalues of the scalar fields (rendered dimensionless using the lattice spacing) cluster with small separation for this range of $r_\tau$.\footnote{We thank Masanori Hanada for pointing out the significance of this result which differs from the situation reported in \cite{Hanada:2009hq}}

-\FIGURE[h]{ \centerline{ } \centerline{ } } We have however observed that the $m=0$ model does exhibit the same thermal instability observed in the case of supersymmetric quantum mechanics for sufficiently low temperature $r_\tau >>1$ in agreement with the general arguments given in \cite{Catterall:2009xn}.
+\FIGURE[h]{ \centerline{ \put(213,36){${}_{\frac{}{\sqrt{2}}}$} } \centerline{ \put(219,33){${}_{\frac{}{\sqrt{2}}}$} } {Plots of the average scalar eigenvalues against Monte Carlo configuration time step, for $N=3$ on a $2 \times 8$ lattice with $\sqrt{2} \, r_\tau = 0.5$ and $1.0$.
+Note that the spread between eigenvalues reduces as $r_\tau$ is decreased.
+We have used the dimensionless mass parameter m = 0.05.} } We have however observed that the $m=0$ model does exhibit the same thermal instability observed in the case of supersymmetric quantum mechanics for sufficiently low temperature $r_\tau >>1$ in agreement with the general arguments given in \cite{Catterall:2009xn}.

 \FIGURE[h]{ { {Plot of contours of the expectation of the spatial Polyakov line $P_x$ over the $r_x, r_\tau$ plane.
 The left frame shows $SU(3)$, and the right $SU(4)$.
 The three contours plotted are $0.4, 0.5, 0.6$, and the simulation data collates and interpolates runs made on lattices $2 \times 16$, $2 \times 8$, $3 \times 8$, $4 \times 4$ and $4 \times 8$ therefore giving a variety of aspect ratios $r_\tau/r_x$.}} }